About unexpected restarts

 Check RAM and third-party hardware

 Certain models of Mac computers have removable memory (RAM).
-If you recently installed memory or a hard disk (or SSD), make sure that it's compatible and installed correctly.
+If you have recently installed memory or a hard disk (or SSD), make sure it's compatible and installed correctly.
 If possible, remove it and test with the original memory or disk.

 - If you continue to experience unexpected restarts, contact Apple Support.

 - If your Mac is frequently restarting unexpectedly, it's important to determine the exact steps that lead up to the issue.
 Next time your Mac restarts unexpectedly, record the date and time it occurs.
 These questions may help you diagnose the problem:

 - Was the computer starting up, shutting down or performing a particular task when the unexpected restart happened?